 James Lesh is a historian, heritage specialist and academic.
 His recent book is Values in Cities: Urban Heritage in Twentieth-Century Australia and his blog is Heritage.city.

-This essay first appears in Architectural Conservation in Australia, New Zealand and the Pacific Islands: National Experiences and Practice, eds.
-John Stubbs and Ross King, Routledge (2023).
+This essay first appears in John Stubbs, William Chapman, Julia Gatley, and Ross King, eds.
+Architectural Conservation in Australia, New Zealand and the Pacific Islands: National Experiences and Practice.
+1st editio.
+New York: Routledge, 2023.

 Features Image: Photograph of the partially demolished Bellevue Hotel in Brisbane, with a police officer in the foreground, April 1979.
 Photographer: Bud Brannigan.
 Courtesy of Bud Brannigan and the State Library of Queensland, 27044-0001-0002.